-It’s important to read the information on this page, but if you want to download / view the WASSCE / WAEC Elective / Further Mathematics Syllabus straight away, just click the link below:
+It’s important to read all the information on this page, but if you want to download / view the WASSCE / WAEC Elective / Further Mathematics Syllabus straight away, just click the link below:

 Aims of the WASSCE / WAEC Elective / Further Mathematics Syllabus